9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Do you have experience working with projects on GitHub?
 * Do you contribute to any iOS open source projects on GitHub or a similar site?
 * Can you describe your workflow when you work on creating an iOS app?
+* Are you familiar with CocoaPods?
+Can you explain what they are and how they work?
+* In general, explain software licensing and how this applies to work we do.
+* Describe your general testing practices when building an iOS app.

 ####[[⬆]](#contents) <a name='tech'>iOS Technologies Questions:</a>